YWebCA/worksheets/markdown.md

 ## Install a Markdown previewer package for Sublime

+Skip this section if you've already installed Markdown Preview.

 Before you begin, make sure you have the [Package Control package installed in Sublime](sublime-text-2-package-control).

 ### Open the Sublime Command Palette